Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Feeling ok.
 Not a great, neither a bad day.
 The greatest, Bayern won the champions; the worst, I couldn't fix the laptop yet, neither finish all my plans.
 They certainty weren't few.
 Something went wrong that I ended up with this many pending tasks for my weekend.
 It may've been the unexpected breaking of my mom's laptop.
 I still have some time between work and my coding hour, I think.

+### Day : August , 2020 (Actually coding bidirectional Dijkstra)

+**Today's Progress**: I'm considering ignoring the hints now that I think I understand better how the algorithm works.
+It may take longer to understand how to use those hints than actually coding the solution.

+**Thoughts:** Feeling well.
+It was a balanced day.
+Nothing too high, neither too low.
+Tired at evening I fell asleep and wake up to finished some tasks and my coding hour.